State Fair of Texas: Attractions

 The State Fair formerly featured "Birds of the World" where several birds would fly overhead.
 It was removed from the Fair lineup in 2014, only to return in 2019.
 The $5-million Texas Skyway is a gondola ride which only operates 24 days a year, transporting visitors around the fairgrounds.
 There is also a BMX bike show as well as dog and pig races.
 For children, puppet shows, Children's Medical Center Barnyard, and Story Time also take place inside the fair.

 In recent years, the fair has emphasized its reputation as an event featuring unique, albeit high-fat, foods.
 It has been known for years for Fletcher's brand corny dogs.
 Recent years have seen the introduction of new unusual deep-fried items, including deep-fried Oreos, deep-fried Twinkies, deep-fried s'mores, deep-fried pork ribs, fried cheesecake; deep-fried butter, fried avocados, fried alligators, deep-fried peanut butter, jelly, and banana sandwiches, and most recently a batter-based fried Coke.
 New foods in 2008 included chicken fried bacon and fried banana splits.
-For the 2012 fair, the Girl Scouts of Northeast Texas added the deep-fried Samoa cookie in honor of the 100th Anniversary of Girl Scouts of the US and the Girl Scout 100th Anniversary Experience at the Texas Hall of State at the fair.
+For the 2012 fair, the Girl Scouts of Northeast Texas added the deep-fried Samoa cookie in honor of the 100th anniversary of Girl Scouts of the US and the Girl Scout 100th Anniversary Experience at the Texas Hall of State at the fair.
 People travel from all around the world to attend the State Fair of Texas, including former talk show host Oprah Winfrey.

-2025 will see boba drinks, as it was seen at other state & county fairs nationwide, and shows worldwide.
-The fair announced that the log ride would be discontinued after the 2025 season.
+2025 saw boba drinks, as it was seen at other state and county fairs nationwide, and shows worldwide.
+The fair announced that the log ride would close after the 2025 season.